Nicole Gabriel, MSEd, LPCC

 Kirsten Cope, LSW, CDCA

 Kirsten is a substance use counselor with a bachelor’s degree in social work and a minor in substance abuse.
-She proudly holds a Chemical Dependancy Counsel Assistant (CDCA) certification and specializes in supporting individuals through their recovery journey.
+She proudly holds a Chemical Dependency Counselor Assistant (CDCA) certification and specializes in supporting individuals through their recovery journey.
 Her approach blends cognitive behavioral therapy and motivational interviewing with a strong belief in meeting clients where they are—creating a space that’s compassionate, nonjudgmental, and rooted in trust.

 Amber Mallory MSW, LISW-S